karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 # 3.3 - Obtaining the async result without async await keywords

 - `ContinueWith` is an alternative approach to subscribe to an async operation
-- `async` & `await` is easier to read, has less code and is less error prone

 ```cs
 void Search_Click(...)